sitedata/checklyhq.com/site/content/docs/api-checks/variables.md

 ## Template function and built-in variables

-Next to your own variables, you can reference some built in helpers:
+Next to your own variables, you can reference some built-in helpers:

 - You can access the current data center location using the implicit `{{REGION}}` variable.
 This resolves to the AWS region name, i.e. `us-east-1`.
 - You can use `{{$UUID}}` to generate a random UUID/v4, i.e. `9b1deb4d-3b7d-4bad-9bdd-2b0d7b3dcb6d`.